-SUPERIOR — An opportunity in fire service is available for Mineral County teens thanks to one Superior high schooler.
+SUPERIOR — An opportunity in fire service is available for Mineral County teens thanks to one Superior High School student.

 16 and 17-year-olds can sign up to train with the Superior Volunteer Fire Department experiencing calls and learning how to serve their community.

-After working with the Forest Service and seeing his father serve the Superior community as fire department chief, Anthony Dodd decided his path was to make a career in fire.
+After working with the U.S. Forest Service and seeing his father serve the Superior community as fire department chief, Anthony Dodd decided his path was to make a career in the fire service.

 "Got to do work with the fire crew and I was really inspired by working with them and so I asked my dad if there's any way I could join them," Anthony Dodd shared.

-The National Fire Protection Associate reports that as of 2020, volunteers comprise about 65 percent of firefighters nationwide.
+The National Fire Protection Association reports that as of 2020, volunteers comprise about 65 percent of firefighters nationwide.

 To make sure his community can stay protected, Anthony chose to revamp Superior's junior firefighter training — a program that has existed in a limited capacity but really took shape thanks to Anthony's leadership.